kbmcconnell/PersonalPrivacyGuide/README.md

 | Internet of Things (IoT) | You don't need a bluetooth toothbrush that tells us your brushing habits.
 Many smart devices and activity & wellness apps sell usage data to advertisers (more specifically, the usage data they gather through their mobile apps that you download to manage the devices).
 If it's something that doesn't *requie* an internet or bluetooth connection to function, it's good practice to skip on getting the "smart" version |

 ## Meta (Facebook, Instagram, Whatsapp)
 Ideally, you and everyone you know delete your Meta accounts.
 In the meantime, here is a list of actions you can take to reduce how much data their products collect on you.
 Many of these settings can be found in your [Accounts Center](https://accountscenter.facebook.com).
-Details on [permanently deactivating your Facebook account](https://www.facebook.com/help/224562897555674/FACEBOOK/).
+How to [permanently deactivate your Facebook account](https://www.facebook.com/help/224562897555674/FACEBOOK/).

 | Action item | Details |
 | --- | --- |